What occupies your heart?

 - …this is why a true leader must have the heart of a servant.

 I have been challenged to evaluate my motives as a husband, parent, friend, and employee.
 Are the needs of others my focus, or am I all about myself and my kingdom of One?
 I find that my reaction to difficulty exposes my motives for good or bad.
 These daily occurrences provide an “alarm” system (anxiety, fear, frustration, and anger) to indicate if I’m too focused on myself.
-I think the solution to these alarms is in serving others.
-I’m no longer looking at what I don’t have; instead, looking to what others around me lack and need.
+I think the solution to these alarms is to serve others.
+I’m no longer looking at what I don’t have; instead, looking at what others around me lack and need.
 It calls me out of my state of self-loathing/siloed thinking and into the action of one who cares for another.

 So, back to my post title: What interests occupy your heart?
 You can run to be fit for selfish reasons, or you can run so that you’re in shape to help others—this illustrates the same act, yet with different motives.
 The issue lies in the heart, and in the heart is where authentic leadership develops.
 Perhaps the better question to ask is: Who or what controls your heart?
 As that will determine what occupies your heart.